mageworx/mageworx-module-mageplazablog-seocompatibility/README.md

 - topic pages

 Each page type can be added or excluded separately.
-The frequency and priority settings are supported as well.  # MageWorx_MageplazaBlogSeoCompatibility
+The frequency and priority settings are supported as well.